Citizens (Spanish political party): Domestic policy

-Although the party defines itself as postnationalist, it has been deemed by a variety of sources (including peer-reviewed expert texts) to profess a populist Spanish nationalist ideology.
+Cs defines itself as a postnationalist party and criticises any sort of nationalism, "including the Spanish nationalism that Mr. Ynestrillas defends".
+However, it has been deemed by a variety of sources to profess a Spanish nationalist ideology.
 In a party conference held on 20 May 2018 to present its platform España Ciudadana, Rivera said in a hall filled with Spanish flags:

 I do not see reds and blues, I see Spaniards.
 I do not see, as they say, urban people and rural people, I see Spaniards.
 I do not see young or old, I see Spaniards.
 I do not see workers and entrepreneurs, I see Spaniards.
 I do not see believers or agnostics, I see Spaniards. [...]
 So, compatriots, with Citizens, let's go for that Spain, let's feel proud of being Spaniards again.